ChaosRifle/DCS-on-Linux/CONTRIBUTING.md

 ### LLM (AI) policy
-absolutely no LLM use for contributions to this repo, be it code or documentation.
-The questionable legal status of LLM model training and being prone to errors makes it incompatible with this project.
+Absolutely no LLM use for contributions to this repo, be it code or documentation.
+This is due to the questionable legal and ethical status of LLM training, and being prone to errors which makes it incompatible with this project.